 Personal data collected during the registration process is saved and processed by the Organizer solely for the purpose of conducting the competition.
 Participants’ names and email addresses will only be shared with their negotiation partners and judge(s) for the purpose of conducting the negotiation rounds.

 During the competition, the organizing team and/or hired professionals will take photos and/or record videos including the images of the participants.
 These materials are intended for the evaluation, research, and/or marketing purposes of the competition.
 Unless specified otherwise, with their registration for the competition, the participants explicitly agree to participate and support these activities.

-A non-refundable registration fee of 300 Euro applies to all teams registering for the competition.
+A non-refundable registration fee applies to all teams registering for the competition.
 Potential travel and accommodation expenses are not included in the registration fee.
 The registration fee can be paid with a credit card or PayPal at the end of the registration process.
 Participation in The Negotiation Challenge is only possible, if the Organizer receives the payment in full on their account prior to the competition.

 If any portion of the registration fee is still unpaid on the date of the competition, the registered team shall not be entitled to take part in The Negotiation Challenge.

 Although the registration fee is non-refundable, should a registered participants or team not be able to take part in the competition, we will be pleased to accept a nominated substitute(s).